Is Silicone Rubber a Conductor or Insulation for Electricity?

 In this blog, we will explore the role of silicone rubber cord in electrical insulation and its benefits across industries.

-What is Electrical Conductivity, and how does Silicone act as an Insulation?
+What Is Electrical Conductivity and How Does Silicone Work as an Insulator?

 Electrical conductivity refers to a material’s ability to allow the flow of electric current.
-Materials that permit electricity to pass through them easily, like metals, are called conductors.
+Materials that allow electricity to pass through easily, such as metals, are called conductors.
 On the other hand, materials that resist the flow of electric current, such as rubber or wood, are known as insulators.

-Electrically conductive silicone is a unique silicone modified to conduct electricity, whereas standard silicone acts as an insulator.
+Electrically conductive silicone is a unique silicone that conducts electricity, whereas standard silicone acts as an insulator.
 This insulating property makes silicone a popular choice in electrical applications, where it helps protect against electrical shocks and ensures the safe operation of electrical systems.

 Read More- Top Uses of Silicone Rubber in the Electrical & Lighting Industry